-Compensation cost related to share-based awards granted to employees is measured based on the estimated fair value of the award at the grant date.
-The Company estimates the fair value of stock options using a Black-Scholes option pricing model.
-Compensation expense for options granted to non-employees is determined as the fair value of consideration received or the fair value of the equity instruments issued, whichever is more reliably measured.
+Compensation cost related to share-based awards granted to employees, directors and consultants is measured based on the estimated fair value of the award at the grant date.
 The fair value of restricted stock units granted is measured based on the market value of the Company's common stock on the date of grant.
 Share-based compensation costs are expensed on a straight-line basis over the relevant vesting period.